JeffreyHouseProject/williamchiu.github.io/_posts/2015-4-4-FloodFills.md

 title: The "Paintbucket"
 ---

-## Flood fills are difficult and stupid
+## Flood fills are stupid
-In image editing software, you see paintbuckets all the time.
+Its easy to take the paintbucket tool for granted when it appears in every image editor out there.

 In photoshop, for example, the paintbucket is the tool that fills in an area that share the same color.